hot33331/hot33331/README.md

 - 👋 Hi, I’m Tobias (@hot33331)
-- 👀 I’m interested in mobile, desktop and cross platform development, .NET, Flutter, Xamarin, MAUI
+- 👀 I’m interested in mobile, desktop and cross platform development, .NET, AvaloniaUI, Flutter, Xamarin, MAUI
 - 📫 How to reach me : @hot33331 on social media or hot33331%icloud.com
   you can also find me on linkedin https://www.linkedin.com/in/tobiashoppenthaler/ and sessionize https://sessionize.com/hot33331/